Anal vein thrombosis

 Inhaltsverzeichnis

-What is an anal vein thrombosis, anal thrombosis, or perianal vein thrombosis (anal edge thrombosis)?
+What is an anal vein thrombosis, anal thrombosis, or perianal vein thrombosis (anal margin thrombosis)?

-Anal thrombosis (anal vein thrombosis) is a painful swelling in the anal area, caused by a venous blood clot.
+An anal thrombosis (anal vein thrombosis) is a painful swelling in the area of the anus, caused by a venous blood clot.

-What are the symptoms of anal vein thrombosis?
+What are the signs of hemorrhoidal vein clots?
 How do I recognize an anal thrombosis?

-Anal vein thrombosis is a blood clot (thrombus) in the superficial veins of the anus.
+An anal vein thrombosis is a blood clot (thrombus) in the surface veins of the anus.

 What are the causes of anal vein thromboses?

-There are numerous possible causes for anal vein thromboses that can lead to painful blood clots around the anus.
+There are many possible causes for anal vein thromboses, which can lead to painful blood clots around the anus.

 What helps against anal vein thrombosis?
 How do I get rid of an anal thrombosis?